Wouldn’t that be awesome?

 The best way to find can’t tell topics is sending your audience an email, asking them on Twitter, opening a poll on Facebook.
 Look at what they’re saying in the comments too.

-If you don’t have much of an audience yet, take a look at some other blogs where your future readers hang out.
+If you just started a blog and don’t have much of an audience yet, take a look at some other blogs where your future readers hang out.
 Note what topics are among the most popular posts, and read through the comments to see how people reacted to them.

 Do those two things, and you already have a great start.
 Then all you’ll need to do is…